Introduction

 - Gently use a plastic scraper or an old credit card to lift the softened paint.

-- Be careful not to scratch the shoe surface.
+- Take care not to scratch the shoe surface.

 - Apply Rubbing Alcohol or Acetone:

-- Dip a cotton swab or soft cloth in rubbing alcohol or acetone.
+- Dip a cotton swab or soft cloth into rubbing alcohol or acetone.

-- Gently dab the remaining paint stain to break it down further.
+- Lightly dab the remaining paint stain to facilitate breakdown.

 - Use a soft brush or toothbrush to scrub the area gently.